Ruhaan838/100Day-GPU/README.md

 Implement the Triplet Loss in CUDA.

 ## 7️⃣7️⃣ Day 77
-Implement the Upper Triangular Matrix Multiplication.
+Implement the Upper Triangular Matrix Multiplication in CUDA.

+## 7️⃣8️⃣ Day 78
+Implement the Huber Loss in CUDA.